horejsek/python-webdriverwrapper/README.markdown

 ## What this wrapper do

+* Adds messges into webdriver's exceptions (by default there is no information about which element is missing etc.).
 * Adds some usefull method to WebDriver and WebElement.
 Such as
  * `find_element_by_text`,
  * `contains_text`,
  * `wait_for_element`,
  * or `go_to` (explained below).
 * Makes filling out forms easier.
+ * If some WebElement is also form element, you can call method `fill_out` with dictionary as parameter.
+More info below.
+ * If some WebElement is also Select, you can call methods from webdriver's Select class.
 * Provide TestCase.

 ## How to install chromedriver